-TOTAL ORGANIC CARBON (Tested at Water Treatment Plants) Treatment Technique Requirement Baxter WTP One Year Range Belmont WTP One Year Range Queen Lane WTP One Year Range Violation Source Percent of Removal Required 35 - 45% 25 - 45% 25 - 45% n/a Percent of Removal Achieved 40 - 57% 30 - 50% 38 - 52% Naturally present in the Number of Quarters out of Compliance 0 0 0 No environment.
-PWD achieved TOC removal requirements in all qua arters of 2012 at all WTPs Complian ce is based on a running annual ave erage computed quarterly below 0.300 NTU NTU Soil runoff, river sediment Highest single value for the year 0.095 NTU 0.089 NTU 0.070 NTU No
+FOTAL ORGANIC CARBON (Tested at Water Treatment Plants) Treatment Technique Requirement Baxter WTP One Year Range Belmont WTP One Year Range Queen Lane WTP One Year Range Violation Source Percent of Removal Required 35 - 45% 25 - 45% 25 - 45% n/a Percent of Removal Achieved 40 - 57% 30 - 50% 38 - 52% Naturally present in the environment.
+Number of Quarters out of Compliance 0 0 0 No PWD achieved TOC removal requirements in all guarters of 2012 at all WTPs.
+Compliance is based on a running annual average computed guarterly.

-URBIDITY - A MEASURE OF CLARITY (Tested at Water Treatment Plants) Baxter WTP Belmont WTP Queen Lane WTP Violation Source Treatment Technique Requirement: 95% of samples must be at or 100% below 0.300 NTU 100% below 0.300 NTU 100% below 0.300 n/a
+TURBIDITY - A MEASURE OF CLARITY (Tested at Water Treatment Plants) Baxter WTP Belmont WTP Queen Lane WTP Violation Source Treatment Technique Requirement: 95% of samples must be at or below 0.300 NTU 100% below 0.300 NTU 100% below 0.300 NTU 100% below 0.300 NTU n/a Soil runoff, river sediment Highest single value for the year 0.095 NTU 0.089 NTU 0.070 NTU No

 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
 PWD continuously operates and monitors water quality from a total of 160 filters at three drinking water treatment plants.
 In the calendar year of 2012, on three separate occasions, turbidity monitoring was interrupted on one of our filters and therefore we cannot be sure of the quality of the drinking water from these filters during that time period.
-On April 10, 2012, for a 24-hour period, the turbidity instrument on filter 35 at Queen Lane WTP was left in the hold position following a routine calibration check.
-On May 12, 2012, filter 20 at Queen Lane WTP was repaired and returned to service for a 92-hour period without the monitoring instrument activated.
-On May 24, 2012, filter 62 at Baxter WTP operated for 14 days with a monitoring instrument bulb failure that provided a false data signal as a default reading.
+On April 10, 2012 for a 24 hour period the turbidity instrument on filter 35 at Queen Lane WTP was left in the hold position following a routine calibration check.
+On May 12, 2012 filter 20 at Queen Lane WTP was repaired and returned to service for a 92 hour period without the monitoring instrument activated.
+On May 24, 2012 filter 62 at Baxter WTP operated for 14 days with a monitoring instrument bulb failure that provided a false data signal as a default reading.
 After each monitoring interruption, once the turbidimeter instruments were restored, subsequent monitoring showed no filter problems.
-During each single filter monitoring interruption, the combination flow from all plant filters at each facility was continuously sampled and monitored with no change in turbidity levels.
+During each single filter monitoring interruption the combination flow from all plant filters at each facility was continuously sampled and monitored with no change in turbidity levels.
 No water quality emergency occurred due to the monitoring interruptions, and this notice is for informational purposes only.

-SYNTHETIC ORGANIC CHEMICALS (SOC) Chemical EPA's MCL EPA's MCLG Highest Result Yearly Range Violation Source Atrazine 3 ppb 3 ppb 0.18 ppb 0 - 0.18 ppb No Runoff from herbicide used on row crops
+SYNTHETIC OF SYNTHETIC ORGANIC CHEMICALS (SOC) Chemical Chemical EPA's MCL EPA's MCLG Highest Result Yearly Range Violation Source Atrazine 3 ppb 3 ppb 0.18 ppb 0 - 0.18 ppb No Runoff from herbicide used on row crops